Yash9S/FrontendTask/README.md

 # FrontendTask
-Simple frontend static page on basis of a task using React.
+Simple frontend static page made on the basis of a task using React, TypeScript, Javascript and Tailwind CSS